alxshelepenok/lumen/content/posts/space-sdk-release.md

 All features in the Space SDK are simplified.
 Things like storage, file sharing, key-based authentication are easily accessible via **ready-to-use methods** 🔥

 Unlike the Space Daemon, the Space SDK is **modular and protocol agnostic**.
-Each module can be customized, meaning, you can take advantage of each module as it is with the protocols/connections we provide, use it as a framework to plug in your own implementations, or replace a piece alltogether!
+Each module can be customized, meaning, you can take advantage of each module as it is with the protocols/connections we provide, use it as a framework to plug in your own implementations, or replace a piece altogether!

 For example, instead of using the default connection to the Textile hub on the Storage module, **you can replace it with your own storage layer** -for example, [Hypercore](https://hypercore-protocol.org/)- and still be able to work with the rest of the SDK’s functionalities.